Tunica County, Mississippi

 Tunica County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 9,782.
 Its county seat is Tunica.
 The county is named for the Tunica Native Americans.
 Most migrated to central Louisiana during the colonial period.

 Tunica County is part of the Memphis, TN-MS-AR Metropolitan Statistical Area.
 It is located in the Mississippi Delta region.

 Since the late 20th century, it is known for Tunica Resorts (formerly Robinsonville), an unincorporated community that is the site of six casino resorts.
 It is one of the top six destinations in the country in terms of gambling revenues.

+History

+After the Mississippi River flood of 1844, the state legislature gave the county taxation authority in 1848 to fund levee construction.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 481 sqmi, of which 455 sqmi is land and 26 sqmi (5.4%) is water.